vlussenburg/xld-workspace/best-practices.md

 ### Preparing your plugin

 You start your development cycle by defining a name for your plugin and requesting a git repository.
-Usually, the name of the plugin is derived from the container or technology stack it adds support for, like: xld-cg-autosys-plugin or xld-cg-websphere-plugin.
-For the name of the actual plugin file that is built, we recommend the following the XL Deploy convention of <companycode>-xld-<pluginname>-plugin.
+Usually, the name of the plugin is derived from the container or technology stack it adds support for, like: xld-autosys-plugin or xld-websphere-plugin.
+For the name of the actual plugin file that is built, we recommend the following the XL Deploy convention of \<companycode\>-xld-\<pluginname\>-plugin.
 The build system will take of naming the deliverable correctly.

 ### Setting up your tools and workspace

 Since plugin development is not unlike software development, we recommend this to be done in a professional manner using development best practices like version control and automated repeatable builds.
-The tools selected for plugin development are Git (using Atlassian Stash) Source Control and the Atlassian Bamboo build server.
-Be sure to look at existing examples in the Prod Stash server, under ARA.
-The project ‘xldautosys’ is a good place to look at as an example.
+Every plugin should have its own repository in a version control system like SVN or Git.
+You should also consider building the plugin using a CI server like Bamboo or Jenkins.

 There is no official recommended editor for XL Deploy, but consider Notepad++, a decent tool for editing Jython, XML and shell scripts.
 Don’t even think about doing any work on plugins with regular notepad!

 ### Creating the plugin project structure